minimalefforttech/vscode_blender_port/README.md

 1. Navigate to the `vscode_extension` directory.
 2. Run `npm install` to install the necessary dependencies.
 3. Run `vsce package` to compile the extension.
-4. Install with `code --install-extension blendercode-{version}.vsix`
+4. Install with `code --install-extension sendtoblender-{version}.vsix`
    Or navigate to it via the extension browser.